Walking is fundamental. It is also one of life’s unconscious actions we are designed to take for granted.

 Or you could have a lifetime of activity unhampered by pain but then the years of sitting poorly at a desk or driving a long-distance commute every day starts catching up—and sciatic or other type of pain becomes an unpleasant acquaintance that won’t seem to give you a break.

 If any of the scenarios apply to you it’s time to start paying attention to the way you walk.
-Because learning to walk correctly can have far reaching benefits that will allow you to heal, age gracefully and live the active lifestyle that you thought you might never get back.
+Learning to walk correctly can have far-reaching benefits that allow you to heal, age gracefully, and live the active lifestyle you thought you might never get back.

-Changing the way you walk isn’t hard but it takes conscious effort and repetition.
-The positive payoff is huge: move with less pain, wake up with more energy, enjoy life fully!
+Changing how you walk isn’t hard but it requires conscious effort and repetition.
+The positive payoff is huge: move with less pain, wake up with more energy, and enjoy life fully!

 The CoreWalking Program addresses your movement patterns in the simplest way showing you how to get the most out of life.
 Change your walk and you can profoundly change your life.